 Medical care is complex.
 More people are coping with multiple, complex health conditions.
 Advances in medical technology and treatment options are growing exponentially.
 That’s why family physicians are the foundation of high-quality care.
 Family physicians’ extensive education and expertise in treating the whole person, managing highly complicated conditions and ensuring comprehensive preventive care are the foundation of good patient care.

-Medical student interest in family medicine continued its growth in 2013 for the fourth straight year in a row.
+Medical student interest in family medicine continued its growth in 2014 for the fifth consecutive year.
 Known as the Match, the National Residency Matching Program aligns graduating medical students with residency training programs in specialties they want to pursue.
 The current trend indicates students’ awareness of family physicians’ importance in patient care and a greater appreciation for the role they will play in a reformed health care system.
-The value of primary medical care has become much more apparent because health care reform has focused a bright light on the importance of primary care medicine and on new ways of providing that care — such as the patient-centered medical home.
+The value of primary care has become much more apparent because health care reform has focused a bright light on continuous, comprehensive care as found in the patient-centered medical home.

 Virtually every medical student takes on debt, regardless of the specialty they choose as a career.
 Medical student debt influences the career choices of medical school graduates.
 As their debt soars, medical students are more likely to go into subspecialties that pay more than primary care careers.
 The U.S. health care system pays more for procedures to intervene in a disease process than for primary care physician-patient interaction that could prevent the disease.
 As a result, subspecialists who provide more procedures than family physicians and other primary care physicians, earn far more.